 An amendment to a will is called a codicil.
 It can be used to add or delete provisions or substitute a new provision for one that's already in the will.
-A codicil must be signed in the same way as your original will: with witnesses, necessary intent and mental capacity to make the codicil.
+A codicil must be signed in the same way as your original will: with witnesses, intent, and mental capacity.

 If the proposed change to a will is simple (such as changing the name of the executor of the will), a codicil may be appropriate.
 A codicil shouldn't change the meaning of the overall purpose of the will or create any conflicts about who should get what property.